temporalio/documentation/docs-src/references/strongly-typed-errors/reset-sticky-task-queue.md

   - strongly-typed
 ---

-This error indicates that the Sticky Task Queue needs to be reset.
+This error indicates that the Sticky [Task Queue](/tasks#task-queue)needs to be reset.

 If you see this error, reset the Sticky Task Queue.
 The system will retry automatically.